 New Mexico Licensure by Reciprocity

 Psychologists who are licensed in other states may be able to apply for licensure in New Mexico by reciprocity.
 To be eligible, your current license must be in good standing and you will need to meet the education and training requirements for licensure in New Mexico.
-Additionally, you must have five years of experience and have passed the EPPP exam.
-Applicants who hold a Certificate of Professional Qualification(CPQ) from ASPPB or be registered with the National Register of Health Service Psychologists (HSP), or are certified by the American Board of Professional Psychology (ABPP) are also eligible for licensure in New Mexico if they have been in good standing for at least two years in another jurisdiction.
+Additionally, you must have at least two years of experience and have passed the EPPP exam.
+Applicants who hold a Certificate of Professional Qualification(CPQ) from ASPPB, are registered with the National Register of Health Service Psychologists (HSP), or are certified by the American Board of Professional Psychology (ABPP) are also eligible for licensure in New Mexico if they have been in good standing for at least two years in another jurisdiction.
 To apply using one of these credentials, you will need to submit a certified copy of your certificate along with your online application.

-Licensing Renewal and Continuing Professional Education Information
+License Renewal and Continuing Education

-New Mexico Psychology Jobs and Salary Information
+New Mexico Psychologist Jobs and Salary Information

-|Occupation||Number Employed||Average Annual Salary|
+|Occupation||Number Employed1||Average Annual Salary1|

-|Psychologists, All Other||100||$80,390|
+|Psychologists, All Other||70||$87,820|

-|Psychology Teachers, Postsecondary||N/A||$90,750|
+|Psychology Teachers, Postsecondary||90||$80,730|

 Frequently Asked Questions